bryanvilcamarchand/Whatsapp_automation/README.md

-# Whatsapp_message_automation
+Whatsapp_message_automation

+---

-Automation of messages to sales teams using whatsapp.
+Using whatsapp to automation messages to sales teams.

+---